BibliOpen logo

 Tags

-Sciences, Human-animal relationships in literature, Animals as carriers of disease, Vermin, English literature, 17th century, Literature, Renaissance, England, 18th century, Animals, Nature, History and criticism, Literary Criticism, History
+Sciences, Human-animal relationships in literature, Animals as carriers of disease, Pests in literature, Vermin, English literature, 17th century, Literature, Renaissance, England, Animals, 18th century, Nature, History and criticism, Literary Criticism, History

 Open Access Information